 Polyethylene (PE) and Low-density Polyethylene (LDPE) Trial for the Construction Sector

-However, the objective of this project is to demonstrate that it is indeed possible to successfully incorporate up to 80% recycled content – PE and LDPE film – into twin skin mortar tubs, which are equally as resilient and as robust as their virgin counterparts.
+The objective of this project is to demonstrate that it is possible to successfully incorporate recycled content – PE and LDPE film – into mortar tubs, which are equally as resilient and as robust as their virgin counterparts.

 A circular take-back model will subsequently be explored to facilitate the collection of waste mortar tubs as a means of securing recycled content feedstock.
 This closed-loop approach could be replicated across the industry – and other sectors – in Wales and beyond.

 Trial partners include: Resilience Sustainable Solutions Ltd (lead partner); Cardiff University’s Business School and School of Engineering; Corilla Plastics Ltd; and Green Edge Applications Ltd.